kaxem/kaxem/README.md

 - 👋 Hi, I’m @kaxem
 - 👀 I’m interested in web security
-- 🌱 I’m currently learning about SOC
+- 🌱 I’m currently learning about Azure
 - 📫 How to reach me: [Mail](mailto:kaaxem@yahoo.com) and [Linkedin](https://www.linkedin.com/in/kazem-bolandnazar-150770255/)
 - 📼 I'll be happy if you listen to my mixtapes at [Soundcloud](https://soundcloud.com/xaiq)
 <!---